Linux Academy Red Hat Certified Specialist in OpenShift Administration (ex280) Prep Course

 Routes can either be unsecured or secured.
 Secure routes provide ability to use several types of TLS termination to serve SSL certificates to the visitor.
 Router plug-ins assume they can bind to host ports 80 (HTTP) and 443 (HTTPS), by default.
 This means that routers must be placed on nodes where those ports are not otherwise in use, or the router must be manually configured to listen to other unoccupied ports in OCP environment variables.
 Like most OCP services, routes can be configured and managed using YAML templates.

-Supported traffic protocols:HTTPHTTPSWebSocketTLS with SNI
+Supported traffic protocols:HTTP

-Each route consists of a name, limited to 63 characters, that by default follows the format of
+TLS with SNIEach route consists of a name, limited to 63 characters, that by default follows the format of

 Podname-namespace.subdomain.$hostname, a service selector, and an optional security configuration.